 Everyone knows that the excitement and anticipation over Thanksgiving are as much about all of the delicious possibilities of the next day’s leftovers as it is about the meal itself.
 Well, I say the same can be said of hosting a big backyard barbecue in the summer.

 Related Reading: The Best New Cookbooks for Fall 2019

-We’ve already covered 11 of the best things you can make with leftover BBQ brisket, so here is a list of creative ways to make the most of all those other favorite barbecue staples once the grill’s been turned off.
+We’ve already covered 11 of the best things you can make with leftover BBQ brisket but what about those extra hamburgers, hot dogs, grilled corn, and potato salad?
+Here is a list of creative ways to make the most of all those other barbecue staples once the grill’s been turned off.

 Grilled Hamburgers: Sloppy Joes